johannesugb/johannesugb.github.io/_posts/2021-06-17-why-do-opengl-proj-matrices-fail-in-vulkan.md

 - Inverting the projection matrix' y-axis: `projMat[1][1] *= -1`,
 - Inverting the y coordinates in the vertex shader: `gl_Position.y = -gl_Position.y;`,
-- Flipping the viewport by specifying a negative height.
+- Flipping the viewport by specifying a negative height (Further details can be found in [Sascha Willems - Flipping the Vulkan viewport](https://www.saschawillems.de/blog/2019/03/29/flipping-the-vulkan-viewport/)).

+Changing the front faces from counter clockwise to clockwise is only a partial solution.
+While it fixes which faces are being rendered, it fails to get the image right, still rendering it vertically flipped.

-It would correspond to a transformation like the one shown in Figure 6 and fixes the API-internal computations so that we just get the right results.
-As soon as we go down this road, we enter confusing territory once again, I would argue.
-What I recommend instead is avoiding hacky solutions altogether and building a nice, proper projection matrix for Vulkan which only contains pain-free transformations.
-I've described how to build such a projection matrix in a different blog post: [Setting Up a Proper Projection Matrix for Vulkan](https://johannesugb.github.io/gpu-programming/setting-up-a-proper-vulkan-projection-matrix/)
+What I recommend is to avoid hacky solutions or such that fix OpenGL-style projection matrices entirely and instead, to build a nice, proper projection matrix for Vulkan as I have described in a different blog post: [Setting Up a Proper Projection Matrix for Vulkan](https://johannesugb.github.io/gpu-programming/setting-up-a-proper-vulkan-projection-matrix/).